 2. Philosophy . the doctrine that the conduct of human beings expresses personal choice and is not simply determined by physical or divine forces.

-There’s still some disagreement about free will among philosophers.
+There's still some disagreement about free will among philosophers.
 Some claim that it can’t exist because our actions have been predetermined by past events.
 Others claim that this doesn’t prevent free will (compatibilism), or that our choices aren’t affected by these events (libertarianism).
 However, most agree that free will means making decisions without them being restricted.
-Fo
+For exam

 Authority: All we need?When I argue with Christians, I often get a lot of arguments from authority (although that goes for most discussions unfortunately).
 I've argued with people who dismissed my arguments simply because I don't have any authority (mostly because of my age).
 People often act like authority is all someone needs, and that it wishes away any problem.Authority: All we need? by ResponsibleAtheist